All about the HMRC uniform tax 2025/26

 Hate to break it to you, but those fuzzy pyjamas you love to wear when you work from home won't qualify for HMRC uniform tax relief.
 You only qualify HMRC tax rebates if:

-1. You wear a mandatory and recognisable work uniform.
-Mandatory means you can’t do your job effectively without the workwear, and recognisable means if someone on the street saw you in this clothing, they will quickly identify it as a uniform.
+- You wear a mandatory and recognisable work uniform.
+Mandatory means you can’t do your job effectively without the workwear, and recognisable means if someone on the street saw you in this clothing, they’ll quickly identify it as a uniform.
 Common examples include branded t-shirts or flight crew’s clothing.

-Are there any exceptions to who can claim the uniform tax return?
+Exceptions to who can claim the uniform tax return

-Yes.
 HMRC is pretty clear on who and what doesn't cut it for a uniform laundry tax rebate.
-Let's highlight three exceptions.
+Below, we’ve included three exceptions:

 Personal protective equipment (PPE)

-You cannot claim tax relief for Personal Protective Equipment like face masks, face shields and gloves.
+You cannot claim tax relief for personal protective equipment (PPE) like face masks, face shields and gloves.
 You're probably rolling your eyes and saying, ‘But I need them for my job!’
-And that’s true, but the law requires your employer to provide P.P.E. for free or reimburse you for the cost of purchasing it yourself.
+And that’s true – but the law requires your employer to provide PPE for free or reimburse you for the cost of purchasing it yourself.

 Solopreneurs